Talking Cannabis Taxes: Exploring How Medical Cannabis Fits Into Illinois Tax Law

 No Way to Deduct Medical Expenses on the IL 1040 Personal Tax Return

-At the present date, it is currently impossible to deduct medical expenses on the Illinois 1040!
-Therefore, we are still a far shot away from being able to deduct something like medical cannabis expenses.
+At the current date, it is currently impossible to deduct medical expenses on the Illinois 1040!
+Therefore, we are still a far shot away from being able to deduct medical cannabis expenses.

 Out of Pocket Until Further Notice

 For now, medical marijuana continues to be an out-of-pocket expense.
-As legislation shifts and the landscape evolves, one can only hope that someday medical cannabis patients in IL will finally get a break!
+However, as legislation shifts and the landscape evolves, one can only hope that someday medical cannabis patients in IL will finally get a break!